 It’s unimaginable what your pet has to go through right after their surgery.
 As a responsible pet owner, you must help them recover faster and provide ways to make them comfortable throughout the recovery period.
 You must tend to their needs and try to limit their movement as much as possible to promote proper and healthy healing of their stitches.

-If you notice anything that’s unusual for your pet, never hesitate to call your veterinarian—it may be a side effect to the surgery or something more serious.
+If you notice anything that’s unusual for your pet, never hesitate to call your veterinarian—it may be a side effect of the surgery or something more serious.
 It’s always better to be extra cautious when it comes to your pet’s health.